File Small Claims Online

 What is small claims court?

-Who Can File or Defend a Small Claim?
+Who Can File a Small Claim?

-- The individual must be at least 18 years old or have reached legal release.
+- The individual must be or have reached the legal age of majority.

 - The individual must possess mental competence.
 If an individual is below 18 years old and lacks legal emancipation, or has been formally deemed mentally incapacitated by a court, representation by a legal guardian is obligatory.